 A total of two autoencoders are trained for a deepfake.
 The first model is fed with images or videos of the person who is to be seen in the final product.
 In most cases, these are celebrities, politicians, or athletes, in our example person A. The second model is trained on images of another person (person B), who provides the facial expressions or gestures to be imitated.

 When these two models are trained, one uses an image of person B and encodes it with the encoder from the second model.
 The resulting vector is then fed into the decoder from the first model, which creates an image that looks like person A, but has taken over the movements and facial expressions of person B.

-The so-called General Adversarial Networks are the second way to train an ML model to create deepfakes.
+The so-called Generative Adversarial Networks are the second way to train an ML model to create deepfakes.
 In short, we train two neural networks together.
 The first is trained to produce artificial images that share as many features as possible with the original training images.
 The second network, in turn, tries to find the differences between the artificially created images and the original images.
 So we train two networks that are competing against each other, both getting better and better as a result.

 What are the types of deepfakes?

 The training of such models and accordingly the creation of good deepfakes is very time and computationally intensive.
 Due to the great advances in the field of Graphics Processing Unit (GPU), this technique has only become accessible to the masses, as the training costs have dropped significantly as a result.
 Most deepfake files fall into one of the following categories:

 - Face Swapping: The face and facial expressions of person A should be projected onto the body of person B. This can even replace the entire body of person B in a video or image with the body of person A.